shaungohsc/NUS-Orbital-Project/README.md

 	For users, by pooling last-minute deals from venues around Singapore, a VIP nightlife experience can become more affordable, with greater choice and a streamlined booking process.

+##Core Features

+###Home Page with Search
+	Quick Description in Using the App
+	Navigation buttons on top, with links to: Home, Contact Us, Admin Panel Search that allows users to select from a drop down menus to filter by: date, no. of pax, venue type

+###Listings Page
+	Displays all nightlife listings with
+	Title
+	Description
+	Image (event poster/venue logo)
+	Other relevant details such as price, date and time of door opening, in selected order (e.g. by price, venue type)

+These details will be filled in by the venue manager in the Admin Page

+###Selection Page of table/sofa booking with drop-down menu
+	Drop-down menu for: number of pax, pricing-options (if any)

+###Booking Confirmation Page
+	Page that displays the confirmed venue, date, time, price of booking and number of pax

+###Admin Page Add/Update/Delete Deals with prices
+	Connects to the database, allows users (venue owner) to create and change deals.
+The page  must have the ability to Create entries with:
+	Title
+	Image
+	Description
+	Price
+	Expiry
+	Number of Pax

+	View all Submitted Entries
+	Edit Entries
+	Delete Entries